zenaro147/PicoAdapterGB/README.md

 * Gameboy can recognize Pico as a Mobile Device
 * Can read the Mobile Adapter config on flash (since Pico don't have an EEPROM)
 * Save Mobile Trainer Config into Flash (eeprom-like)
-* Mobile Trainer login (pop and smtp) and web page navigation
+* Mobile Trainer login (pop and smtp) and web navigation
 * Pokemon Crystal Odd Egg event

 ### What need to do: